UCL/ucl_software_carpentry/sql/sql.md

 * Some entries have special meaning or human-readable metadata, e.g.
     * `Rodent-not censused`
     * `Zero Trapping Success`
+* Some fields are missing in some records.
 * Can explicitly tell SQLite which field(s) is the primary key, but haven't done so.

 ---